 Last week I completed the International Association for Public Participation (IAP2) Foundations in Effective Public Participation course.
-After working at Delaney + Associates for nearly six months, I am familiar with many of the principles and tools we covered.
+After working at Engage Delaney for nearly six months, I am familiar with many of the principles and tools we covered.
 However, I found it valuable to be taught the IAP2 planning steps together in a logical process.
 I also benefited from being part of a keen and intelligent group of professionals, learning alongside them as we discussed and workshopped the various processes and techniques.

 In all of my adult learning opportunities to date, I have found the lessons that resonate most with me are those that can be applied in other areas of life as well.
 During the IAP2 course, no concept can be more true to this criteria than the lesson about moving from positions to values during dialogue and consultation.

 Understanding the importance of shifting your stakeholders – especially individuals or groups with polarized positions on a topic – from a place where they are providing input based on their interests or values, rather than their position, can make or break the success of an engagement.